hannahspero/TetonDam_GeoClaw_Validation/README.md

        TetonLarge.topo sourced from: dds.cr.usgs.gov at 30 m resolution
        TetonLatLong.topo sourced from: dds.cr.usgs.gov at 10 m resolution
 #### (2) Features ####
+       qinit.f90 is a file included in this repository that is necessary for defining the Teton Reservoir (17 river miles upstream).
 #### (3) Plotting Lagrangian particles ####
 #### (4) Insert the information ####
 #### (5) Running the simulation ####